shedock/shedock/README.md

 - Authors, folks who want to distribute their shell based apps, or bring a new life to them ☘️.
 Dockerizing your shellscripts make them available to EVERYONE!
 - Users, folks who don't like installing random shell scripts from the internet & want a nice controllable isolated environment for them i.e. containers.
+- Folks who want to consider `Docker` as a packaging format for their shell scripts.

 ## When not to use `shedock`, or when not to write a `Dockerfile` for your script?

 - If you are depending on the host machine's resources, like `notify-send`, `xdg-open`, or anything UI.
 In these cases, your scripts are deeply tied to the system you use every day, it's hard to replicate that in a containerized environment.
+- These scripts are still cool, but you should consider shipping them via package managers.

 ## Its `2024`, why are we still writing shell scripts?